sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/8000 - sections-example-copy-from-sections.md

       value: 140.8
 ```

-In the preceding output, the  `zipped_vehicle-description_and_coverages` field is extraneous and the resulting nested structure is unnecessary.
+In the preceding output, the  `zipped_vehicle-description_and_coverages` field is extraneous and results in an unnecessarily complex nested structure.
 This example shows simplifying the output, using the Copy From Sections method to produce something like the following:

 ```json
 flattened_declarations: